CARE AND SUPPORT

 Senior Visitation Ministry

 Growing old is a process filled with everyday challenges and extraordinary opportunities for spiritual growth.
 Through this ministry, members of FUMC visit one-on-one with senior members of the church monthly in the homes or long-term-care facilities where they live.
 Sharing conversation can provide seniors with relief from loneliness and visitors with wisdom, fascinating stories, and new hobbies to enjoy.
-If you feel called to serve in this ministry, please contact our Minister of Congregational Care, Nina Harlan Kohl, at 262-542-4256.
+If you feel called to serve in this ministry, please contact our Minister of Congregational Care, Sam Mutschelknaus, at 262-542-4256.

 Parents new to parenting are offered support through this ministry via a gift pack for each newborn which includes a parenting book, a homemade quilt made by the Piecemakers Quilting group, and items of care.
 A gift of a meal is given by volunteers who offer this ministry.